AuReMe/mpwt/README.rst

 size_reduction: True or nothing.
 If True, after moving the data to the output folder, mpwt will delete files in ptools-local.
 This to decrease the size of the results.

 number_cpu: int or nothing.
 Number of cpu to use for the multiprocessing.

+patho_log: string or nothing.
+String corresponds to a folder pathname.
+Will create log files of PathoLogic inference inside the folder.

 verbose: True or nothing.
 If true, mpwt will be verbose.